 Projects are used to design component-based systems, and generate code based on your design.
 They represent a model of a component-based system.
 Each project is a reusable element that can stand alone as a single design, or be connected with other projects for extended capabilities.
-Projects are built for collaboration.
-You can add other users to your project and set their level of editing privileges.
-You can also connect source code (external repository) to a project.
-This is useful when testing generated code in Docker Containers.
+Projects are built for collaboration - you can add other users to your project and set their level of editing privileges.

-There are two main modes of a project:
+There are three main modes of a project:

 - Design: Layout your system design with components and interface specifications

-- Workflow: Generate code based on your design, compile, and containerize
+- Build: Generate code based on your design, compile, and containerize

 Additional project areas:

-- Runs: View a history of workflow runs and download previously generated code
+- Builds: View a history of builds and download previously generated code

 - Activity: View a history of changes done to the project and by which project member

 - Settings: Edit the project name, link external source code, export AADL, and delete the project